 Alright, my first MBTA bus review!
 Let’s get into this route.
 So, what is it that I’m working with?
 I’ll be working with the 32 today.

-So, once Taser and I got on the bus, it was off to the races.
+So, once my friend and I got on the bus, it was off to the races.
 The route is largely straightforward, being a clean shot down Hyde Park Ave. to Wolcott Square, Readville.
 The neighborhoods the route went through, or at least the sections of which, were largely residential in nature.
 Many businesses lined Washington St. in the Jamaica Plains section of the route.
 However, once we entered Roslindale, it was a different story with it being largely residential.
 I wouldn’t even describe the neighborhood as bad, or Olneyville-level, by any stretch of the imagination.
 At least, not at face value.
 I’m not a native Bostonian, so I’m very much unaware as to where to and to not go (beyond the very obvious).

 As we went down Hyde Park Ave., it was sorta urban in nature with the buildings.
 Like, it’s not very urban, but I’d describe it in nature similar to North Main Street in Providence.
 It was largely the same things.
 At one point, we passed by Hyde Park’s Commuter Rail station, where Stoughton-bound trains stop, along with Franklin and Foxboro trains.
 Eventually, though, after going under a stone arch bridge, we made it to Wolcott Square and Readville Station.